 Many Government Agencies Were Involved in the Raid

-Other agencies that participated in the surprise visit, were investigators from the Department of Children and Families and the Department of Health, in the inspection of the Florida institute of Neurological Rehabilitation in Waluchula, Florida.
-The location of the facility is approximately 50 miles from Tampa, where investigators inspected the brain injury treatment center.
+Other agencies that participated in the surprise visit, were investigators from the Department of Children and Families and the Department of Health.
+They also showed for in the inspection of the Florida institute of Neurological Rehabilitation in Waluchula, Florida.
+The location of the facility is approximately 50 miles from Tampa.
+This is where investigators inspected the brain injury treatment center.

 The agencies investigators said in a news release that they plan to review information that was collected to determine what the appropriate response will be based on their findings.
 This inspection into the brain treatment center comes after Florida Regulators ended inquires into the death of a patient at the Florida Institute of Neurological Rehabilitation and cases of alleged abuse.

 The Attorneys for the Apparent Defendant Were Apparently Never Notified